hamtaai/gm-test/README.md

 ###Automatic tests
+* **Important!** For running the tests, please restart the server in test mode: **php app/console server:run --env=test**
 * All three functions (are going to) have unit tests.
 * Navigate to the projectfolder, and execute **php phpunit.phar -c app** to run all tests.
 * Execute **php phpunit.phar -c app --coverage-html chtml** to also get the coverage analysis of the tests.
 * The coverage is generated to ../ProjectFolder/chtml and you can view it by opening the index.html in your browser.
 * Note: Since some parts of the code require the used weather API to be unavailable, 100% coverage is unlikely.

 ##Other notes
 * I wrote the project in symfony, because i'm the most comfortable with this framework.
 If required, I will rewrite it in Laravel.